stepro/kdo/README.md

 ### Installation flags

 These flags are used to manage the kdo server components.
-These components are installed into the `kube-system` namespace as a daemon set, so using these flags requires administrative access to the cluster.
+These components are installed into the `kube-system` namespace as a daemon set, so using these flags requires administrative access to the Kubernetes cluster.

 Flag | Description
 ---- | -----------